10 Things to Know About Background Screening

-On rare occasions an application may exceed 60 days.
-In the unlikely event that this happens CBS escalates the application as a priority.
+On rare occasions, an application may exceed 60 days.
+In the unlikely event that this happens, we will escalate the application as a priority.

-CBS’ average across the UK is 5.4 days for an enhanced DBS check with several thousand being returned in less than 24 hours every month.
+Our average across the UK is 5.4 days for an Enhanced DBS Check with several thousand being returned in less than 24 hours every month.

 Whether this is a requirement or not will depend largely on your industry.

-When a background check company like CBS does the work history check however, we can usually provide more relevant details as we know what questions to ask and provide information to the employer on what they can and can’t say, while keeping their feedback anonymous and professional.
+However, when a background check company like us does the work history check, we can usually provide more relevant details as we know what questions to ask.
+This will provide information to the employer on what they can and can’t say, while keeping their feedback anonymous and professional.

 When you decide to run a background check on an applicant, the employer must first get the applicant’s express written permission to do so.
 Employers should remember that while background checks are very common and a regular part of the application process, the proper steps and consent must be gained first from the applicant before background screening can be carried out.

-Applicants should always aim to give potential employers the full and accurate truth regarding their history, education and criminal record as a background check with CBS will eventually reveal the true picture and lying on a CV could harm an applicants chances of securing employment due to lack of trust.
+Applicants should always aim to give potential employers the full and accurate truth regarding their history, education and criminal record as a background check with CBScreening will eventually reveal the true picture and lying on a CV could harm an applicant’s chances of securing employment due to lack of trust.